seamapi/react/README.md

 The following environment variables must be set on [Vercel]:

-- `SEAM_ENDPOINT`: The Seam API endpoint to use with the examples.
 - `SEAM_PUBLISHABLE_KEY`: The Seam publishable key to use with the examples.
 - `STORYBOOK_SEAM_ENDPOINT`: The Seam API endpoint to use with Storybook.
 - `STORYBOOK_SEAM_PUBLISHABLE_KEY`: The Seam publishable key to use with Storybook.